 Again, product management is a huge field with companies that emphasize many different skillsets for PMs.
 It's absolutely vital to take a good hard look at the companies you want to work at and make sure that the PM role there works for you.

 Interested in learning more about product management and discovering whether it’s the right career for you?
-You might want to check out our popular course: One Week PM.
+You might want to check out our popular Product Manager Certification Course.